-I hope you enjoyed my 3-day microgap here in Bournemouth, I had the most beautiful few days exploring our precious English coastline and it’s gotten me crazy excited to see more of it in my camper van once i’ve completed the conversion and have it ready for a summer of adventure!
+I hope you enjoyed my 3-day microgap here in Bournemouth, I had the most beautiful few days exploring our precious English coastline and it’s got me crazy excited to see more of it in my camper van once I’ve completed the conversion and have it ready for a summer of adventure!

 *This post is sponsored by Visit England but has been left creatively in my hands to design, shoot and execute.
 All opinions here are completely my own and I am under no obligation or guidance in what I say and share.

 Watch my Bournemouth adventure come to life in this video…

 What were your favourite spots?
 I’d love to know!

 Love as always + happy adventuring,